venturadan/startup/notes.md

 19. show attribute info (also) in DOM tree slide
 	1. should we also show JS contributing to the DOM?
 20. on common JS Modules slide, should `.\greet` be '.\hello'?
+21. in Promises slides, 18-19, why are there two statements in the `p.then` block and why are they separated by a comma and how are they differentiated during execution?
+22. Pizza Promise example on slides has extra `.then` for makePizza that the linked CodePen doesn't (and which the assignment asks you to add)
+23. Async slides 27 and 28 don't agree with outputs in CodePen, and they are both the same in CodePen: `// [object Promise] {}`
+24. And on slide 29, the code throws an error: `SyntaxError: Unexpected identifier 'cow'.
+Expected ')' to end an argument list. at https://cdpn.io/cpe/boomboom/pen.js?key=pen.js-3dbb7c5b-20f1-78f3-ad44-09488171e5a1:6` (the last reference to `cow`)
+25. Same problem for slide 32 with `cattleDrive()`
+	- but it works fine, if the `await` in `console.log(await cattleDrive())` is dropped...???
+	- though the `Promise {<fulfilled>}` output doesn't materialize...???
+26. And the Async/await stuff on slide 25 doesn't work either, of course.
+27. For Async slide 33, this: `Remember that async will auto-generate a promise if not explicitly returned` makes it sound like you don't have to write a Promise into your function, even though the example on the slides shows it that way.
+Do you or don't you?
+If not, we should show it both ways.
+28. Need to better understand promises, await, async and the instruction and slides need to better explain it all somehow

 ## To Do